Admission and Application Process

 - One letter of recommendation must specifically address the suitability of the applicant for clinical training

-- A personal statement (maximum 500 words) describing the applicant's interests in clinical psychology and career goals.
+- A statement of interest (personal statement) describing the applicant's interests in clinical psychology and career goals.
 Note: This will be included as Question 1 on the SGS general application form.

 - A writing sample (e.g., first-author peer reviewed paper, undergraduate honours dissertation, research paper completed as part of university course requirements)